LunarKittyy/fetchquesttracker/README.md

 - `Shift + Click` on +/- buttons: Add/subtract 5 (configurable)
 - `Ctrl + Click` on +/- buttons: Add/subtract 10 (configurable)
 - `Right-click` on spaces/quests: Context menu with quick actions

-### Storage Limits

-- Each user has 10MB of cloud storage (around 150 images)
-- Images are automatically compressed (max 800px, 70% quality)
-- Local storage is unlimited™ (in localStorage)
-- Click storage bar in account menu to manage files